verus-lang/verus/source/docs/guide/src/traits.md

 # Traits

-Verus supports writing specifications for trait methods, including `requires` and `ensures` clauses.
-Specifications on a trait method serve as a *contract* that all implementations must satisfy, and that callers can rely on when they call the method through a trait bound.
+Verus supports writing specifications for trait functions, including `requires` and `ensures` clauses.
+Specifications on a trait function serve as a *contract* that all implementations must satisfy, and that callers can rely on when they call the function through a trait bound.

 For traits defined in external crates (e.g., from the Rust standard library), see [External trait specifications](./external_trait_specifications.md).

-## Trait method specifications
+## Trait function specifications

-Trait methods can have `requires` and `ensures` clauses just like ordinary functions:
+Trait functions can have `requires` and `ensures` clauses just like ordinary functions:

 ```rust
 {{#include ../../../../examples/guide/traits.rs:basic_trait}}
 ```

-Any type implementing `Compressor` must provide a `compress` method whose body satisfies `output <= input`.
+Any type implementing `Compressor` must provide a `compress` function whose body satisfies `output <= input`.

 ## Extending specifications in implementations